CyberSecurity AD

 4

-This model structures all validated findings into a clear, legally usable report.
+This stage compiles all validated findings into a prioritized, reproducible defense alert.

 Function: